ni/nimble/packages/nimble-components/src/toggle-button-group/specs/README.md

     horizontal arrangement, fit-to-content vs stretch, line wrapping behavior and grid layout).
 In the future, it might make sense to provide built-in layout options for the most common layout choices, but with only one use case we don't want to guess at the most desirable options.
 -   We do not plan to support multiselect.
-Similar controls in component libraries commonly support multi-selection, but that capability can be added at a future time when we have a use case for it.
+Similar components in other control libraries commonly support multi-selection, but that capability can be added at a future time when we have a use case for it.
 -   We do not plan to support requiring a selection.
 This would be possible to add in the future.
     This could likely be added on the client side as well (see React MUI under [Prior Art/Examples](#prior-artexamples)), but for now our guidance should be to use a radio